Rhys-T/fenix-arbitrary-addons/README.md

 Use [addonInjectorForFenix][injector].

+Once Firefox 120 is released (or right now if you use Beta), it should be possible to install other addons just by using addons.mozilla.org.
+However, this still doesn't seem to allow installing `.xpi` files from other websites - that still requires using addonInjectorForFenix (or the manual version described below).

 # Installing arbitrary addons into Android Firefox (Fenix)
 Well, nearly arbitrary, anyway - they still have to be signed by Mozilla, not be legacy extensions, etc., just like in desktop Firefox.
 But it is possible to get around Mozilla's tiny allow-list for Fenix extensions, without having to: